-- leading the management team in business operations and in the implementation of policies and strategies adopted by the Board; - the Company's day-to-day management in accordance with the instructions issued by the Board; - developing strategic operating plans that reflect the objectives and priorities established by the Board and maintaining operational performance; and - ensuring the adequacy of risk management, financial, and internal control systems, and the conduct of business in conformity with applicable laws and regulations.
+- leading the management team in business operations and in the implementation of policies and strategies adopted by the Board; - the Company's day-to-day management in accordance with the instructions issued by the Board: - developing strategic operating plans that reflect the objectives and priorities established by the Board and maintaining operational performance; and - ensuring the adequacy of risk management, financial, and internal control systems, and the conduct of business in conformity with applicable laws and regulations.

 The CEO chairs the monthly business review meetings.
 He also chairs the biweekly "Morning Prayer" meetings of the Company's key executives.
 Matters concerning the day-to-day operations of the Company are discussed in these meetings.
 He reports to the Board from time to time on matters of material importance.

 To cope with the fast pace of expansion and the ever-changing operating environment, management, under the leadership of the CEO, has put great effort into enhancing our operating systems as well as enriching our corporate culture with an integrity program that reflects the essence of We Do It Well as the way Hang Lung engages in business.

-To become the most admired commercial property developer in Hong Kong and mainland China, the CEO has also formulated and led the management team to implement Hang Lung's five overarching strategies for sustainable growth: Be Customer Centric, Build Hang Lung Branded Experience, Embrace Technology, Disciplined Execution, and Uphold Hang Lung Core Values.
+In support of our vision to create compelling spaces that enrich lives, the CEO has also formulated and led the management team to implement Hang Lung's five overarching strategies for sustainable growth: Be Customer Centric, Build Hang Lung Branded Experience, Embrace Technology, Disciplined Execution, and Uphold Hang Lung Core Values.